 Will there be engagement?

 This can be a wild card, and hard to predict.
-Two days after we created the account, we were getting tagged in photos by people who didn’t follow us.
-If we had any doubt that we weren’t fulfilling a need, it was absolved.
-3 weeks after creating the channel, we average 1.16 comments per post.
+Two days after we created the account, we were tagged in photos by people who didn’t follow us.
+If we had any doubt that we weren’t fulfilling a need, it was assuaged.
+Three weeks after creating the channel, we average 1.16 comments per post.

 How can you be sure there will be engagement?
 (You can’t).
 But you also have to give people the chance to engage.
 Engagement can be as complex as leaving a comment or following a link, or as simple as liking a photo, or following the account.

 Finally, do you have the time?

 Successful social media channels take time.
 There’s no way around it.
 Do you have the time to create a new channel, curate (good) photography, build a base following, find the best hashtags, post at a time that maximizes engagement, and answer questions and comments?
 If the answer is no, then you already know whether you should add a new social media channel or not.